ani2021/CY6720/README.md

 # CY6720

-run the follwing command to execute.
+run the follwing command to execute:

 python main.py

-run this command to run the other file python main_backup.py
+run this command to run the other file: python main_backup.py

 Link to dataset: Download first 4